oakes/java-assignments/curriculum/10-javafx.md

 ![](https://raw.githubusercontent.com/oakes/java-assignments/master/curriculum/images/javafx-2.png)

+First, make sure the UI knows where the controller is by going to the bottom left corner and opening the Controller section.
+Set the controller class to `sample.Controller` (or whatever your controller's full class name is).

-We'll begin our code by bringing the ListView and TextField into it.
-To do so, we must first give them both an ID in Scene Builder.
+Then we should give our ListView and TextField IDs in Scene Builder.
 To do so, click on them and open the Code section, where you will write `list` and `text` for them respectively.
-Lastly, in the bottom left corner you need to open the Controller section and set the controller class to `sample.Controller` (or whatever your controller's full class name is).

-Now, let's bring them into the controller using the `@FXML` annotation:
+Now, let's bring them into the controller using the `@FXML` annotation, which works by locating controls with IDs of the same name:

 ```java
 public class Controller {